Dre Campbell Farm

 Purchase horticultural oil at the garden store or online.
 It is also known as summer oil or dormant oil.
 Spray all infected plants with the product as per the manufacturer’s instructions.

 The oil smothers the critters.
-However, it may need repeat applications to entirely eliminate an infestation.
+However, repeated applications may be necessary to eliminate an infestation.
 Choose a dry day with low humidity and no high winds to apply it to the infected plants.

 Alternatively, a DIY horticultural oil solution might be less expensive.
-For the recipe, combine one tablespoon of organic liquid soap with a cup of vegetable oil.
+Combine one tablespoon of organic liquid soap with a cup of vegetable oil for the recipe.

-Next, take one tablespoon of this mixture and add it to a cup of water.
+Next, add one tablespoon of this mixture to a cup of water.
 Finally, shake well and coat the affected plants with your homemade scale spray.

 Use the measurement as a guide for larger portions.